We achieve this by putting research teams to work, including researchers, students and recent graduates, across key industry sectors.

 As the Research Lead for our new Healthy Aging and Wellness Innovation Centre, Christine is instrumental in guiding applied research projects while drawing on more than 30 years of award-winning teaching experience centred on courses in therapeutic recreation and aging, as well as delivery of specialized education in dementia care.

-As the Research & Development Technologist for the Walker Advanced Manufacturing Innovation Centre (WAMIC), Josh supports all research and technical service activities related to producing and testing prototypes, evaluating new technologies and developing new or improved products or processes for small- and medium-sized businesses.
+As the Research Laboratory Technologist for the Walker Advanced Manufacturing Innovation Centre (WAMIC), Brian supports all laboratory, applied research, and technical service activities related to electronics engineering.